 With the help of macOS Sierra, Apple Pay will have the backing of over 300,000 websites that will be touting the advantages of not filling out billing/shipping forms online (though Autofill already does this quite brilliantly, admittedly), even if your Mac will need your iPhone or Apple Watch to be present in order to process a payment.

 This could be an inconvenience depending on how close your valuables are with you when you indulge in online payments every now and then, or better yet, think of it as an authentication intermediary.

-There are so many more features that Sierra carries and accompanies, but stuff like optimised storage, photos, messages, universal clipboard, and your dependence on them are really testament to the work that Apple has put forth recently – they are more willing to let outsiders contribute to their genius.
+There are so many more features that Sierra carries and accompanies, but stuff like optimized storage, photos, messages, universal clipboard, and your dependence on them is really a testament to the work that Apple has put forth recently – they are more willing to let outsiders contribute to their genius.